Appendix E. Generating SSL Certificates

 $ openssl x509 -noout -text -in sigcert.crt

-Repeat this procedure as many times as unique certificates you want to create.
-For example, every agent for distributed file scanning Dr.Web Network Checker within a scanning cluster should has its own key and certificate.
+Repeat the procedure of creating a key and a certificate (or a signed certificate, if necessary) as many times as the number of unique certificates you need to create.
+For example, from a security point of view, every agent for distributed file scanning by Dr.Web Network Checker within a scanning cluster should have its own key/certificate pair.

-Some browsers or mail clients may require modification of the signed certificate, used for authorization, to the PKCS12 format.
+Some browsers or mail clients may require to convert the signed certificate used for authorization to the PKCS12 format.

 # openssl pkcs12 -export -in sigcert.crt -out sigcert.pfx -inkey keyfile.key

-Sigcert.crt here is an existing file of the signed certificate. keyfile.key is a file of the corresponding private key.
-The modified certificate is saved to sigcert.pfx.
+Here, sigcert.crt is the existing file of the signed certificate, keyfile.key is the file of the corresponding private key.
+The resulting converted certificate is saved to the sigcert.pfx file.